Student-centric advice and objective recommendations

 Maria Geiger is Director of Content at Scholarships360.
 She is a former online educational technology instructor and adjunct writing instructor.
 In addition to education reform, Maria’s interests include viewpoint diversity, blended/flipped learning, digital communication, and integrating media/web tools into the curriculum to better facilitate student engagement.
 Maria earned both a B.A. and an M.A. in English Literature from Monmouth University, an M. Ed. in Education from Monmouth University, and a Virtual Online Teaching Certificate (VOLT) from the University of Pennsylvania.

-Many students want to know how to write a statement of financial need since it is a challenge.
+Many students want to know how to write a statement of financial need since it can be a challenging and daunting task.
 Deciding what is appropriate to include or omit can make all the difference, so it’s also especially important that you use your words economically and effectively.

 What is a Statement of Financial Need?